 ‘Tell me about that stuff, then, Harry.’

 ‘Well, I’ve learnt so much more this year than any past one.
 My new wand’s perfect for me.
-I have goals, dreams, that I couldn’t have before.’
+I have dreams that I couldn’t have before.’
 His face darkened.
 ‘It cost me the friends who didn’t understand I’m not some jack-in-the-box hero who’ll just vanish after solving all their problems.
 I’ve been all but alone.’

 ‘I was alone in Azkaban.’
 Shadows clustered in Sirius’ grey eyes and in the deep lines of his face.
 ‘There’s nothing there to pull you out of the inside of your mind.
-The Dementors keeping stirring your thoughts, pushing the most miserable, painful ones to the fore every time they draw near.
-It was enough to start eating away at my sanity, and I knew I was innocent, so I’d something to cling to that they couldn’t touch.
+The Dementors keep stirring your thoughts, pushing the most miserable, painful ones to the fore every time they draw near.
+It was enough to start eating away at my sanity and I knew I was innocent, so I’d something to cling to that they couldn’t touch.
 The others… And Bella’s bloody singing…’ Sirius shuddered.
 ‘You find something, an ideal or a goal, then you devote yourself to it and that’s enough to stop the loneliness consuming you.
 Afterward, when everything else has fallen into place, you’ll find yourself surrounded by people and not so alone as you thought.
 I came out with only the goal of killing Pettigrew.
 Now I have you and Remus.’

 ‘Things get better,’ Harry murmured.